 Now that you know your monthly bills and fixed expenses, your savings contributions, and monthly variable expenses, it’s time to put together your bi-weekly budget.

-When creating your budget, you have two choices: Create a monthly budget or you can Budget by paycheck.
+When creating your budget, you have two choices: Create a monthly budget or you can Budget-by-paycheck.
+(More information on how to choose the right method for you below)

 If you prefer to see everything written down for the month, then follow the monthly zero-based budget method.